BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Implementation and Evaluation

-\textbf{Hardware resource usage.} To demonstrate how effectively \sys{} balances resource usage for overlapping, we visualize the compute and memory usage of \sys{} and NanoFlow-DFS in Figure~\ref{fig:eval-resource}.
-We select Trace\#2 due to its intensive memory usage, which leads to significant \imbalance{}.
-For each step, we collect the input batch sizes of GEMM and memory loading size of active \kv{}, which are used to calculate compute and memory time based on the cost model in \refsec{sec:request-resource-imbalance}. \sys{} maintains stable compute and memory usage, whereas NanoFlow-DFS exhibits significant fluctuations, resulting in resource under-utilization.
-To maximize tensor core utilization, \sys{} schedules batch sizes in multiples of $128$, which needs to alternately round up/down to achieve the desired batch size by amortization, leading to slight fluctuations.
+\MyPara{Hardware resource usage.} To demonstrate how effectively \sys{} balances resource usage, we visualize the compute and memory usage of \sys{}, NanoFlow-DFS, and NanoFlow-Balance in Figure~\ref{fig:eval-resource}.
+We select Trace\#2, which has intensive memory usage and significant resource imbalance.
+For each step, we collect the execution time of compute- and memory-bound operators. \sys{} maintains stable compute and memory usage, whereas NanoFlow-DFS exhibits significant fluctuations, resulting in resource under-utilization.
+For example, NanoFlow-DFS first under-utilizes memory bandwidth before $90K$ steps, then conducts excessive memory access.
+At the same time, NanoFlow-Balance achieves stable memory usage close to \sys{}.
+However, due to the massive recomputation and steep request length distribution, it still exhibits fluctuations in computation.